davidp84/SEPMA2/README.txt

  1. Staff Account Setup
  1.1 Program will crash when entering a non-number in the 'Phone Number' field. - Fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)
  1.2 There is currently no validation performed on email addresses. - Not fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)
- 1.3 It is possible to create multiple users with the same username (no unique constraint).
-Not fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)
- 1.4 Entering an invalid password returns user to main menu rather than prompting to try again.
-Not fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)
- 1.5 Full name allows numbers to be entered - Not fixed as of 15/OCT/2022 (RBullock Testing) 1.6 Phone number allows for greater then 10 digits - Not fixed as of 15/OCT/2022 (RBullock Testing) 1.7 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 1.3 Full name allows numbers to be entered - Not fixed as of 15/OCT/2022 (RBullock Testing) 1.4 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 1.8 Password is not hidden when typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 1.5 Password is not hidden when typed - Not fixed as of 15/OCT/2022 (RBullock Testing)

- 2. Staff ticket creation
- 2.1 No validation on ticket severity - any number (including negative) is accepted - Not fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)
- 2.2 No validation on ticket severity - program crashes if a letter or blank is entered. - Not fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)
- 2.3 Can create blank Description in ticket - Not fixed as of 16/OCT/2022 (RBullock Testing)

- 3. Reset Password
+ 2. Reset Password
- 3.1 Flow not currently implemented.
-Fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron) 3.2 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 2.1 Flow not currently implemented.
+Fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron) 2.2 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 3.3 Phone number allows letters Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 2.3 Phone number allows letters Not fixed as of 15/OCT/2022 (RBullock Testing)

- 4. Login Menu
+ 3. Login Menu
- 4.1 Login feedback says invalid input, when it should say incorrect username or password. - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 3.1 Login feedback says invalid input, when it should say incorrect username or password. - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 4.2 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 3.2 all user prompts should repeat until "exit" or "x" or blank is typed or correct input is typed - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 4.3 main menu does not have a enter input display text. example (Selection:) - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 3.3 main menu does not have a enter input display text. example (Selection:) - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 4.4 There is currently no validation performed on email addresses - Not fixed as of 15/OCT/2022 (RBullock Testing) 4.5 Password is not hidden when typed. - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 3.4 There is currently no validation performed on email addresses - Not fixed as of 15/OCT/2022 (RBullock Testing) 3.5 Password is not hidden when typed. - Not fixed as of 15/OCT/2022 (RBullock Testing)

- 5. Main Menu
+ 4. Main Menu
- 5.1 main menu does not have a enter input display text. example (Selection:) - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 4.1 main menu does not have a enter input display text. example (Selection:) - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 5.2 When input is not correct an available choice there is no error message. - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 4.2 When input is not correct an available choice there is no error message. - Not fixed as of 15/OCT/2022 (RBullock Testing)

- 6. Staff menu
+ 5. Staff menu
- 6.1 If no option is selected in the staff user interface (i.e. Enter is pressed on a blank line), program will prompt for an input, then proceed with whatever option was chosen previously. - Not fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)
+ 5.1 If no option is selected in the staff user interface (i.e. Enter is pressed on a blank line), program will prompt for an input, then proceed with whatever option was chosen previously. - Not fixed as of 15/OCT/2022 (RBullock Testing)(Previous tester ACameron)

- 7. Staff Check ticket status
+ 6. Staff Check ticket status
- 7.1 Does not show severity of ticket - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 6.1 Does not show severity of ticket - Not fixed as of 15/OCT/2022 (RBullock Testing)

- 8.Tech Menu
+ 7.Tech Menu
- 8.1 If tech has no open tickets there is no message saying no tickets available - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 7.1 If tech has no open tickets there is no message saying no tickets available - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 8.2 view all tickets does not have a message say no ticket. - Not fixed as of 15/OCT/2022 (RBullock Testing) 8.3 edit ticket menu crashes when letter is typed - Not fixed as of 15/OCT/2022 (RBullock Testing) 8.3  A) created 9 ticket with different levels of severity - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 7.2 view all tickets does not have a message say no ticket. - Not fixed as of 15/OCT/2022 (RBullock Testing) 7.3 edit ticket menu crashes when letter is typed - Not fixed as of 15/OCT/2022 (RBullock Testing) 7.3  A) created 9 ticket with different levels of severity - Not fixed as of 15/OCT/2022 (RBullock Testing)
       B) Check tickets has been assigned to Harry Styles which was 2 tickets
  	  C) logged in to systems as Harry Styles
  	  D) Choose options 1 and 2 but no tickets displayed
  	  E) Logged in as Niall Horan and had same issue.
- 8.4 Invalid selection on edit ticket menu goes back to main tech menu,should stay on edit ticket menu - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 7.4 Invalid selection on edit ticket menu goes back to main tech menu,should stay on edit ticket menu - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 8.5 Edit ticket status open display prompt for "Please enter a ticket status to edit" should be ticket ID number - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 7.5 Edit ticket status open display prompt for "Please enter a ticket status to edit" should be ticket ID number - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 8.6 Please enter a ticket status to edit prompt crashes with blank input and letters - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 7.6 Please enter a ticket status to edit prompt crashes with blank input and letters - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 8.7 Techs can change ticket not assigned to them (status and Severity) - Not fixed as of 15/OCT/2022 (RBullock Testing) 8.8 string need to have spaces Status of ticket: 1005 is now status Resolvedandclosed - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 7.7 Techs can change ticket not assigned to them (status and Severity) - Not fixed as of 15/OCT/2022 (RBullock Testing) 7.8 string need to have spaces Status of ticket: 1005 is now status Resolvedandclosed - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 8.9 selecting a status to change for a ticket crashes on blank and letters - Not fixed as of 15/OCT/2022 (RBullock Testing) 8.10 Edit Ticket Severity -> prompt string "Please enter a ticket status to edit" should be Ticket ID - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 7.9 selecting a status to change for a ticket crashes on blank and letters - Not fixed as of 15/OCT/2022 (RBullock Testing) 7.10 Edit Ticket Severity -> prompt string "Please enter a ticket status to edit" should be Ticket ID - Not fixed as of 15/OCT/2022 (RBullock Testing)
- 8.11 All issues with ticket status options effecting servrity. e.g 8.7,8.8, 8.9. - Not fixed as of 15/OCT/2022 (RBullock Testing)
+ 7.11 All issues with ticket status options effecting servrity. e.g 8.7,8.8, 8.9. - Not fixed as of 15/OCT/2022 (RBullock Testing)

  ** TESTING NOTES **
  1. Staff Account Setup